Towards a theory of model distillation: Statistical theory: bounds on sample complexity

 which is possible only if $f(x) = g(x)$ for all $x$.
 Therefore $\cF \subseteq \cG$, and so there is $(0,0)$-distillation algorithm that simply always outputs $f \in \cG$ given $f \in \cF$. \end{proof}

-In the case of countable (potentially infinite) input spaces $\cX$, we similarly show that perfect distillation can be achieved with very few samples whenever it is possible.
-The number of samples required is nonzero in this case, but our upper bound scales mildly in $\epsilon,\delta$, and does not depend on any extra structure of $\cF$ and $\cG$.
+In the case of countable (potentially infinite) input spaces $\cX$, the number of samples required might be nonzero.
+Nevertheless, distillation still requires only $O(\log(1/\delta)/\epsilon)$ samples, which scales mildly in $\epsilon,\delta$, and does not depend on any extra structure of $\cF$ and $\cG$.

 \begin{proof} $\implies$.
 Write $\cX = \cup_{m=1}^{\infty} \cX_m$ for finite sets $\cX_1 \subseteq \cX_2 \subseteq \cdots$.
 A similar argument to the previous theorem shows that for any $f \in \cF$ and $m \in \cN$, there is $g_{m} \in \cG$ such that $f(x) = g_m(x)$ for all $x \in \cX_m$.
 Consider the distillation algorithm that takes in $\epsilon,\delta \in (0,1)$ and draws $n(\epsilon,\delta) = \ceil{\log(1/\delta)/\epsilon}$ samples $x_1,\ldots,x_n \sim \cD$, and lets $m^* = \min \{m : \{x_1,\ldots,x_n\} \subseteq \cX_m\}$, and outputs $g_{m^*}$.